hitchdev/hitchbuildpg/README.md

 * Takes a snapshot of the newly built database files by taking a copy of the folder.

-On subsequent builds, it will skip the long, expensive steps of downloading, compiling postgres and restoring a database from a .sql file and just rsync the files across.
+On subsequent builds, it will skip the long, expensive steps of downloading, compiling postgres and restoring a database from a .sql file and just overwrite the data files.

 ```python